 With almost 200,000 inhabitants, Kielce, situated in half way between Warsaw and Cracow – two biggest metropolises, current and former capitals of Poland – is the host city of August IHF Youth U18 Women’s World Championship.
 Usually not in the spotlight, but when talking handball, Kielce is the capital.
 Let’s get to know the Handball City!

-Having mentioned Legionow Hall: obviously it’s a home of PGE VIVE .
-It is also one of the two of the tournament arenas where from the morning first matches will be played.
-Want to see where best handball and best fans guests every week?
+Having mentioned Legionow Hall: obviously it’s a home of PGE VIVE.
+It is also one of the two tournament arenas where from the next morning first matches will be played.
+Want to see where best handball and best fans guest every week?
 That is your first “must have”!

 After (or before) a match of your favourite team you should start with a dinner at “Solna 12”, restaurant owned by Karol Bielecki, world handball legend.
 His story is the essence of handball.
 But be watchful, it is nothing strange that after few minutes one of the best players in the world will sit at the next table!

 After good dinner, good dessert.
 It is a speciality of “Tiffany Cafe”.
 Especially players from the Balkans love to hang out there.
-The custom started by Rastko Stojkovic, former PGE VIVE key player and fans’ favourite, survived till today.
+The custom started by Rastko Stojkovic, former PGE VIVE key player and favorite of fans, survived till today.
 Among foreigners in PGE VIVE this is the most popular place to meet.

 The city is though not all about PGE VIVE, it is not the only one handball team in Kielce.
 There’s also a female Korona Kielce, playing in highest polish leauge as well.
-Ladies will surely be actively supporting their younger pals as Magda Więckowska is the one who links the team with Polish U-18 cadre.
-The native Kielce is playing for both teams.
+Ladies will surely be actively supporting their younger pals as Magda Więckowska is the one who links the team with Polish U-18 national team.
+The native Kielce is playing for both.

 The second arena of the tournament is the Hall of the Kielce University of Technology.
 On the daily basis academic team of the University hosts their matches there.